 - Be cost-effective and practical – the cost of the control, policy or procedure

 should not outweigh the expected benefit of implementation;

 - Help solve problems, usually by addressing the cause of the problem.

 The Clerk & Comptroller submits the final report, including a response from the County Administrator or agency audited, to the Board of County Commissioners.

-Note: Per Florida Statute 119.0713(2), Internal Audit workpapers and draft reports are not a public record until the final report is submitted to the Board of County Commissioners.
+Note: Per Florida Statute 119.0713(2), Audit workpapers and draft reports are not a public record until the final report is submitted to the Board of County Commissioners.